 1912 ~ Resigns from the Marconi company to work for William Randolph Hearst at the New York American.
 Two days after he begins his new career, the Titanic strikes an iceberg and sinks.
 He reports extensively on the disaster for the New York American.
 He testifies at the Titanic inquiry.

-1917 ~ Joins the Royal Flying Corps of Canada and the Royal Air Force of Great Britain as a flight and wireless instructor.
+1917 ~ Joins the Royal Flying Corps of Canada and the is transferred to the Royal Air Force of Great Britain as a flight and wireless instructor.

 1918 ~ Returns to newspaper work, and is radio and aviation editor of the New York Tribune, editing the weekly radio supplement.
 Also contrubutes articles to Popular Science Monthly, and writes the prefaces to the Radio Boys Series.